Jenloke/Enhance-MetaHeuristic-Algo/README.md

 The best algorithm out of the two is to be enhanced using **Greedy Initialization**, to address a major drawback of Metaheuristic Algorithm of being stuck in local optima — most optimal solution from a local search space — than global optima, the true optimal solution from the whole search scope, with this drawback better initialization from the enhancement would overcome this.

+### 📊 Visualization

+Using _Jupyter Notebook_, the visualization of convergence speed was demonstrated using line chart in 2 axes, the x-axis being number of iterations and the y-axis being the computed knapsack value of the algorithm.
+Comparing runs of two algorithms per line chart across different problem instances of the 0/1 knapsack problem.

 ### 🛠 Technologies Used

 - Python